Give your simulator superpowers

 Enum explained in-depth with code examples in Swift

-Enum usage in Swift: If case, guard case, fallthrough, and the CaseIteratable protocol.
-These are all terms which could sound familiar if you’ve worked a lot with enums in Swift.
+Enum usage in Swift: If case, guard case, fallthrough, associated values, and the CaseIteratable protocol.
+These terms could sound familiar if you’ve worked extensively with Swift enums.
 An enumeration defines a common type for a group of related values and enables you to work with those values in a type-safe way within your code.

 It’s essential to be aware of enums’ capabilities to improve your code’s readability.
 You’ll benefit from compile-time safety, allowing fewer bugs to appear.
 Let’s go over them in more detail.